ddev/ddev/docs/content/developers/building-contributing.md

 If you want to run a web project in there, you can just check it out into `/workspace/<yourproject>` and use it as usual.
 The things you're familiar with work as expected, except that `ddev-router` does not run, and

-A dummy project for gitpod is provided by default in /workspace/d9simple.
+A dummy project for Gitpod is provided by default in /workspace/d9simple.
 You can just `ddev poweroff` and use your own.

 ## Making changes to DDEV images